Upcoming Events

 Partners for Livable Omaha invites you to follow and support the OurStory Small Houses program.

-Launched in 2024, OurStory is a multi-year program that works with a multidisciplinary team of professionals, academics, and architecture students to create new design solutions for existing and emerging small home developers creating infill housing and accessory dwellings in the Omaha metro and beyond.
+Spearheaded by the nonprofit Partners for Livable Omaha in 2024, OurStory is a multi-year program.
+We partner with a regional team of professionals, academics, and architecture students to create new design solutions for developers and builders who are creating small houses, accessory dwelling units (ADUs), and cottage court developments.

 Whether you're building for a loved one, or building for the love of your community, this collaborative design process and lessons learned will empower you to take action.